derspotter/GHPL/plan.md

 - AI-powered content analysis
 - External validation
 - Confidence scoring
-- Error recovery
+- Error recovery with JSON retry logic
+- **Intelligent rate limiting and throughput optimization**
+- **Rolling workers architecture for maximum performance**
+- **Smart JSON parsing with automatic repair and retry**

-The result will be a production-ready system capable of handling diverse PDF documents with high accuracy and reliability.
+The result will be a production-ready system capable of handling diverse PDF documents with high accuracy, reliability, and maximum performance within API constraints.